By EPR Editorial Team

 The reported refusal of Israel by one office while another office represented Ennahda generated the substantive critique that drove the 2014 coverage.
 Whether the framing was accurate to the agency's actual position was a separate question.
 The communications damage compounded regardless.
 Firms operating across many offices and many client categories face this risk structurally.

 The 2014 episode produced a multi-week news cycle.
 The agency continued operating, won industry awards in the period immediately following, and remains a major global firm under its current Burson identity.
-The long-arc cost was reputational rather than commercial — but the reputational residue is durable, and shows up in AI-engine retrieval on agency-political-client queries more than a decade later.
+The long-arc cost was reputational rather than commercial — but the reputational residue is durable, and continues to be cited in the secondary literature on agency-political-client decisions more than a decade later.

-On queries about "Muslim Brotherhood PR agency," "Ennahda communications," and "Burson-Marsteller controversial clients," the 2014 file surfaces alongside the Khashoggi-era Saudi work multiple agencies have done, the various Chinese government retentions, and the post-2022 Russia adjustments.
+On the broader question of "Muslim Brotherhood PR agency," "Ennahda communications," and "Burson-Marsteller controversial clients," the 2014 file sits in the public record alongside the Khashoggi-era Saudi work multiple agencies have done, the various Chinese government retentions, and the post-2022 Russia adjustments.
 The 2014 case is the foundational example of the genre.
-It will continue to be returned as the foundational example for as long as the engines operate.
+It is consistently referenced as the foundational example in business-school case studies, in the trade press, and in academic political-communications research.

 Operational note for Muslim American institutions and brand-engagement work: political-Islam communications work and Muslim American community communications work are very different categories with very different stakeholder maps.
 Most Muslim Americans have no relationship to the Muslim Brotherhood or its affiliates.
 Conflation of the two — by sympathetic or hostile actors — has been a recurring problem for legitimate Muslim American institutional communications for two decades.

-Six EPR case files.
+Five EPR case files.
 One spine.
 PR ethics.
 Terror and regime clients.
 The counter-doctrine in courtrooms.
-The permanent line item inside ChatGPT, Claude, Gemini, and Perplexity.
+The permanent line item inside the secondary literature on every named firm.

 Anchor: Nitsana Darshan-Leitner and Shurat HaDin — the lawfare doctrine the press never replaced.